Sv443/BetterYTM/contributing.md

 >
 > Arguments:
 > - `token` - The private token that was returned when the plugin was registered (if not provided, the function will always return `undefined`)
+> - either:
-> - `name` - The 'name' property of the plugin
+>   - `name` - The "name" property of the plugin
-> - `namespace` - The 'namespace' property of the plugin
+>   - `namespace` - The "namespace" property of the plugin
-> OR:
+> - or:
 >   - `pluginDef` - A plugin definition object containing at least the `plugin.name` and `plugin.namespace` properties
 >
-> The function will return `undefined` if the plugin is not registered.
+> The function will return `undefined` if the plugin is not registered or the token is invalid.
 > The type of the returned object can be found by searching for `type PluginInfo` in the file [`src/types.ts`](./src/types.ts)
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >
 > ```ts
 > unsafeWindow.addEventListener("bytm:pluginsRegistered", () => {
->   const pluginInfo = unsafeWindow.BYTM.getPluginInfo("My cool plugin", "https://github.com/MyUsername");
+>   const pluginInfo = unsafeWindow.BYTM.getPluginInfo(myToken, "My cool plugin", "https://github.com/MyUsername");
 >   if(pluginInfo) {
 >     console.log(`The plugin '${pluginInfo.name}' with version '${pluginInfo.version.join(".")}' is loaded`);
 >   }